Suva: Shopping and fashion

 Suva is one of the most shopper-friendly cities in the Pacific.
 The city offers its shops in a cluster that is referred to as Suva Central.
 Areas like Cumming Street and Marks Street are for clothing, jewellery, food, electronics, pharmaceuticals and more.
 Terry Walk and the Flea Market offer handicrafts and local ware.
 Close by, huge, new shopping complexes dominate the canal area, such as MHCC (Morris Hedstrom City Center), Tappoo City and Suva Central.
 There are telecommunication and electronic stores, as well as sporting gear stores in the outer areas of this radius.

 Suva also hosts the headquarters of the Fashion Council of Fiji, the region's most significant fashion organisation.
 The Fijian Fashion Festival, the region's largest trade and consumer fashion platform, occurs annually at the Grand Pacific Hotel in Suva.

 Transportation

-Nausori International Airport caters mainly to the domestic market, connecting Suva with Fiji's other international airport, Nadi International Airport, and serves smaller international aircraft, at one time servicing Brisbane and Sydney routes.
-As of August 2010, Fiji Airways will operate a twice weekly flight from Nausori International Airport to Auckland, New Zealand to complement its 13 weekly flights from Nadi to Auckland, furthermore, the Nausori – Sydney route has resumed.
-The airport provides services to its immediate Pacific neighbours Tonga, Tuvalu and Vanuatu as well as the dependency of Rotuma.
+Nausori International Airport caters mainly to the domestic market, connecting Suva with Fiji's other international airport, Nadi International Airport.

 Suva has a public transport system consisting of buses (Central Transport Co.) and taxis servicing the metropolitan area as well as the cities of Nasinu, Nausori, and Lami town.
 There are bus services connecting Suva with other towns and cities on Viti Levu by way of either the Kings, Queens, or Princes highways, all originating within Suva, although the latter terminates at Rewa Bridge in Nausori.

 There is a domestic ferry service from the Princess Wharf to the outer islands of Fiji as well as Vanua Levu.
 International ships and cruise liners dock at Suva's Kings Wharf.